iifl-logo

 Future Outlook

-Power trading plays a crucial role in maintaining a stable and efficient electricity supply and driving innovation in the energy sector.
-It helps balance supply and demand, supports the integration of renewable energy sources, and contributes to a more sustainable and reliable power system.
-Power trading is intricately connected to power generation, transmission, and distribution, as it encompasses the exchange of electricity among the distinct components of the electricity supply chain through buying and selling activities.
+Power trading is indispensable for maintaining a stable and efficient electricity supply within the energy sector.
+It serves a crucial role in balancing supply and demand, supporting the integration of renewable energy sources, and bolstering the sustainability and reliability of the power system.
+Integrated with power generation, transmission, and distribution, power trading encompasses the exchange of electricity among different components of the supply chain through buying and selling activities.

 Power Generation

-According to CEA, as on March 31, 2023, the total installed capacity for power generation stood at 4,16,059 MW (megawatt).
-As of March 31, 2023, fossil fuels accounted for 57.0% of the total power generated, while RES (renewable energy sources) accounted for 30.1% and nuclear power accounted for 1.6%.
-The private sector in Indias power industry generated 36% of the nations thermal power, while the States and the Central government generated 32% and 32%, respectively, for the same period.
+Power generation involves the conversion of diverse energy sources such as coal, natural gas, nuclear, hydro, wind, solar, and others into electrical energy.
+As per the data obtained from the Central Electricity Authority (CEA), the overall generation (Including generation from grid connected renewable sources) in India increased from 1624.465 BU in FY 2022-23 to 1739.091 BU in FY 2023-24.
+According to CEA, as on 31st March, 2024, the total installed capacity for power generation stood at 4,41,970 MW (megawatt).
+As of 31st March, 2024, fossil fuels accounted for nearly 55% of the total power generated, while RES (renewable energy sources) accounted for nearly 36% and nuclear power accounted for approximately 1.85%.
+The private sector in Indias power industry generated 52% of the nations thermal power, while the States and the Central government generated 24% each, for the same period.

 Power Transmission